cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Netfilter_-_ACLs/_index.md

 categories under the tags `[iptables]`, `[ip6tables]` and `[ebtables]` respectively.

-<span id="src-8362563_indexterm-F25DD7B12DEBD8BF00E3A31A90D67F48">Each
-rule in an </span>ACL policy must be assigned to one of the rule categories above.
+Each rule in an ACL policy must be assigned to one of the rule categories above.

 See `man cl-acltool(5)` for ACL rule details.
 For `iptables` rule